Tropical Storm Vicente (2018): Elsewhere

 A total of ten landslides occurred in the state of Hidalgo as a result of heavy rainfall from Vicente and the nearby Willa.
-In the municipalities of Huasteca and Sierra, highway accesses were blocked by boulders and tree limbs.
+In the municipalities of the Huasteca and Sierra Alta regions, highway accesses were blocked by boulders and tree limbs.
 Two people were hospitalized due to a landslide in Zacualtipán.
 Seven people were evacuated after a house was buried in Calnali.
 Roads in Huehuetla and Tenango del Valle were impassable due to landslides.
-Landslides affected the Tlanchinol-Hueyapa state highway in Tepehuacán de Guerrero, the Pachuca-Huejutla highway in the Mineral del Chico municipality, and on the Mexico-Tampico federal highway.
+Landslides affected the Tlanchinol-Hueyapa state highway in Tepehuacán de Guerrero, the Pachuca-Huejutla highway in the Mineral del Chico municipality, and on the Mexico City-Tampico federal highway.
 The rains also filled several dams and reservoirs in the state to over 90% of their capacity, however, there was no risk of failure as a result of active spillways.

-Due to the unsettled weather produced by Vicente and the nearby Willa, numerous oil tankers were unable to unload fuel at ports in Manzanillo and Tuxpan.
+Due to the unsettled weather produced by Vicente and the nearby Willa, numerous oil tankers were unable to unload fuel at ports in Manzanillo, Colima, and Tuxpan, Veracruz.
 Combined with the closure of a major pipeline that transports petroleum to Guadalajara, this caused a fuel shortage in Jalisco, with some 500 gas stations being affected.
-Damage to gasoline distribution centers in Manzanillo and Tuxpan as well as a refinery in Salamanca led to shortages in Jalisco, Nayarit, and Colima.
-Heavy rainfall from Vicente and Willa caused a total of 24 landslides on highways in Jalisco, with about half occurring on El Tuito-Melaque-Cabo Corrientes section of Mexican Federal Highway 200.
+Damage to gasoline distribution centers in Manzanillo and Tuxpan as well as a refinery in Salamanca, Guanajuato, led to shortages in Jalisco, Nayarit, and Colima.
+Heavy rainfall from Vicente and Willa caused a total of 24 landslides on highways in Jalisco, with about half occurring on El Tuito-Melaque-Cabo Corrientes section of Federal Highway 200.
 Agricultural losses in the state of Colima from Vicente and Willa were estimated to be about MX$136 million (US$7.05 million).

 The state of Guerrero also experienced the effects of Vicente.
-One home flooded in Tixtla de Guerrero and another in Tecpan; the latter's roof also collapsed.
+One home flooded in Tixtla and another in Tecpan; the latter's roof also collapsed.
 Mudslides were reported on two roads in the state.
 The state government activated over 500 shelters with enough capacity to house 100,000 people.
 The Tesechoacán, Papaloapan, and San Juan rivers began to overflow from heavy rainfall.
 The storm felled 16 trees in Zihuatanejo; sewers were congested with garbage, leading to street flooding in multiple places throughout the city.